Data format

 - Acyclic means that traversing the graph along its edges (respecting their direction) will never lead to visiting the same node twice.

-Besides specifying the connectivity between routines in the algorithms, the QREF format also specifies how to store information relevant to resource estimation, such as known and unknown resources, parameters that might affect them and how the parameters propagate in the algorithm's graph.
+Besides specifying the connectivity between routines in the algorithm, QREF also specifies how to store information relevant to resource estimation.
+This extends to known and unknown resources, parameters that might affect them and how the parameters propagate in the algorithms graph.

-Before describing the format in detail, let us first exemplify its usage on a simple program.
+Before describing the format in detail, let's see how QREF would handle a simple algorithm.

 Basic example

-Consider a hypothetical quantum program as depicted in the following circuit.
+Consider a hypothetical algorithm as depicted in the following circuit.

 subroutine_1